Jac-Zac/HPC_Final_Project/note.md

       but for each tile I touch a part that is filled by the thread
 - [ ] Big run
 - [ ] Report
+- [ ] Potentially tiled implementation frees up traffic from trading off more computation for less cache misses

 # NOTE: